rubrikinc/rubrik-sdk-for-python/docs/quick-start.md

 | Note: It is strongly advised that valid certificates are installed and utilized on the Rubrik cluster.
 For more information see the [Rubrik CDM Security Guide](https://support.rubrik.com/servlet/servlet.FileDownload?file=00P1W00001EQnaYUAT). |
 | --- |

-## Rubrik SDK for Python Quickstart
+## Rubrik SDK for Python Quick Start

 The following section outlines how to get started using the Rubrik SDK for Python, including installation, configuration, as well as sample code.